Optimal resource allocation for maintaining system solvency: Problem formulation and properties

+We interpret $X^{\Phi}_t$ as the vector process of reserve level of the system units taking values in the positive orthant $\R_+^n$.
+The interior domain

-We interpret $X^{\Phi,i}_t$ as the health, wealth, or reserve level of unit $i$: absorption at $0$ represents failure, such as death, default, or bankruptcy.
-The control $\phi^i_t$ represents instantaneous assistance allocated to unit $i$, subject to a unit total budget\footnote{All the results presented below remain valid if the unit budget is replaced by any positive budget.}.
+represents the solvency region of the system, while absorption at $0$ of any entry of $X$ represents failure of the corresponding particle, such as death, default, or bankruptcy.
+The control $\phi^i_t$ interprets as the instantaneous assistance allocated to unit $i$ by the regulator, subject to a unit total budget\footnote{All the results presented below remain valid if the unit budget is replaced by any positive budget.}.